-- Marinate the tofu cubes in the soy sauce and lemon for at least half an hour.
+- Marinate the tofu cubes in the soy sauce and lime or lemon juice for at least half an hour.
 Stir or shake often to cover all the pieces.

 - Heat a large, non-stick wok or sauce pan over medium-high heat, and add the onion, peppers, and garlic.
 Cook, stirring, until onions are becoming tender, about 8 minutes.
 Add the flour, stirring constantly, and cook, stirring and scraping the bottom of the pan, for about 2 more minutes, until the flour begins to brown.